bbatsov/metaredux/_posts/2020-03-25-meta-reduce-2020-0-lockdown.md

 conference and one truly legendary conference afterparty.[^3]

 I took the opportunity to release [CIDER 0.24 (India)](https://github.com/clojure-emacs/cider/releases/tag/v0.24.0) while I was at IN/Clojure.
 It's dedicated to all of India and all the fine people I met there.
-I never found the time to write a proper release announcement about CIDER 0.24, but it's a great releases and you definitely want to upgrade to it.
+I never found the time to write a proper release announcement about CIDER 0.24, but it's a great release and you definitely want to upgrade to it.

 I had the good fortune to attend a couple of meetups as well, while in India - an FP meetup in Bangalore and an Emacs meetup in Pune.
 Believe it or not this was the very first time in my life I attended any kind of